May 16, 2017

 - A prescription for medical marijuana does not entitle an employee to compromise his or her safety, or the safety of others;

-- The employer is, however, required to attempt to find suitable workplace accommodation for disabled employees who have a prescription for medical marijuana use, just as would be required for any other disabled employee with a medical drug prescription.
+The employer is, however, required to attempt to find reasonable workplace accommodation for disabled employees who have a prescription for medical marijuana use, just as would be required for any other disabled employee with a medical drug prescription.

 WHAT CAN EMPLOYERS DO TO MEET THEIR OBLIGATIONS?